News Feed

 Zelensky stressed on Aug.
 7 that a meeting at the level of leaders is a crucial step toward "truly lasting peace."

-"We in Ukraine have repeatedly said that finding real solutions can be truly effective at the level of leaders," the Ukrainian president said on X.
+"We in Ukraine have repeatedly said that finding real solutions can be truly effective at the level of leaders," Zelensky said on X.

 "It is necessary to determine the timing for such a format and the range of issues to be addressed."

-Trump initially gave Moscow 50 days to comply with a peace initiative when he announced the ultimatum on July 14, but has since expressed growing frustration with Russia's refusal to end its war.
+Trump initially gave Moscow 50 days to make a peace deal with Ukraine when he announced the ultimatum on July 14, but has since expressed growing frustration with Russia's refusal to end its war.

 Ukraine and Russia last met for direct talks in Istanbul on July 23.
-The meeting, which lasted less than an hour, ended without progress toward ending the hostilities as Russian representatives again rejected a full ceasefire.
+The meeting, which lasted less than an hour, ended without progress toward ending the hostilities as Russian representatives again rejected an unconditional ceasefire.

 To pressure Moscow, Trump has escalated the use of economic measures.
 On Aug.
 6, he signed an executive order imposing a 25% tariff on imports from India, citing its continued purchase of Russian oil.